JoelFieldCode/Training-Events/README.md

 - Download and install Postman (free version), sign in with your google account.

-- Now you can click the "Run in Postman" button at the top right on the API documentation page I linked above.
+- Now you can click the "Run in Postman" button at the top right on the API documentation page I linked above (might need to refresh the page).
 This should open up your Postman App and import the collection (found on the left under "collections").

 - You can individually run each request in the collection, see the tests written for each one and check out their responses.